Aviral1701/aviral1701.github.io/_posts/2017-1-26-InstallGraphics.md

 title: Installing Graphics.h on your Ubuntu 16.04
 ---

-Alot of you might have tried installing graphics.h on your ubuntu system,but must be having a hard time.So here are the steps for installing graphics.h library on your Ubuntu 16.04 and latter.
+Installing graphics.h on your ubuntu os can be a confusing process especially for a beginner.So here are the steps for installing graphics.h library on your Ubuntu 16.04.

 ## Steps:
 + Download Graphics Package for Ubuntu here: [Libgraph](http://download.savannah.gnu.org/releases/libgraph)